vagnerlucas/a2-resume/README.md

-# a2-resume
-My Resume as Angular2 Application
+### My interactive resume written in Angular2 using webpack structure by AngularClass